 - CHAMPVA Program Guide

-If you change your address, it is vital that you update your address with CHAMPVA.
-CHAMPVA beneficiaries have several options to update address information.
-You can change your address by using one of the three contact options below.
+If you change your address, it is vital that you update your address with CHAMPVA by using one of the three contact options below.
 Please sign and date mailed address change requests.
-If calling to update your address, please have available your old address information, as our customer service representatives will need to verify this infomation before updating your file.
+If calling to update your address, please have available your old address information, as our customer service representatives will need to verify this information before updating your file.

 8:05 a.m. to 7:30 p.m.
 EST